 Bernard Tapie has died aged 78.
-An businessman, a showman and briefly a politician, he was also a crook sent to jail for fraud and spent the last years of his life battling cancer and court cases.
+An businessman, a showman and briefly a politician, he was also a crook jailed for fraud and spent the last years of his life battling cancer and court cases.
 On his way up to the top in France he ran a major cycling team and helped bring about big technical changes in the sport, from pedals to salaries.

-Born in 1943 Bernard Tapie grew up in the drab Parisian suburbs in a small apartment.
+Born in 1943 Bernard Tapie grew up in a small apartment in the drab Parisian suburbs.
 Too poor to own a dog, the young Bernard said he found a fox in the woods and befriended it for nine years.
 He went on to train as an electronics engineer before compulsory military service.
-In 1966 he emerged to try a brief career as an entertainer, crooning under the stage name of “Tapy”.
+In 1966 he emerged to try a brief career as an entertainer, crooning under the stage name “Tapy”.
 It wasn’t a success and he deployed his charms to work as a door-to-door television salesman.
 With some knowledge of sales and electronics he then opened a shop selling consumer goods and this was the start of a long and lucrative entrepreneurial streak.
-One early venture was Cœur-Assistance (“Heart Aid”) in 1974 where subscribers could get emergency help in case of a heart attack but after the death of a client, he was taken to court in 1980 – brochures showed a fleet of ambulances, they had two – and this was the first of many court appearances, trials and convictions.
-He was in court again after persuading a deposed African dictator that his many châteaux in France were going to be confiscated by the French state so he’d better sell it to Tapie quickly; Jean-Bédel Bokassa learned the story was a hoax and and took Tapie to court to cancel the sale.
+One early venture was Cœur-Assistance (“Heart Aid”) in 1974 where subscribers could get emergency help in case of a heart attack but after the death of a client. he was taken to court in 1980.
+Brochures showed a fleet of ambulances, they had two and this was the start of many court appearances, trials and convictions.
+He was in court again after persuading a deposed African dictator that his many châteaux in France were going to be confiscated by the French state so he’d better sell them to Tapie quickly; Jean-Bédel Bokassa learned the story was a hoax and and took Tapie to court to cancel the sale.

-In the wake of the 1970s oil shocks, France was trapped in an economic spiral of inflation and recession and here Tapie found his angle: he’d buy bankrupt companies and turn them around, charming customers and calming bankers along the way, often selling the revived business for tens or even hundreds of millions, earning the nickname Le Zorro du business.
-Manufrance, founded in 1865 as France’s first mail order company, sold guns, bicycles and more and Tapie bought the the brand for one franc.
-Manufrance struggled and couldn’t be turned around.
-Tapie tried with other firms including and Wonder, a battery company, Terraillon which made weighing scale, and the health food retailer La Vie Claire (“The Clean Life”), often firing staff and closing premises.
-He also bought Look, the company made ski bindings and just as skiers could clip their boots into and out of skis, the idea was to do this with cycling shoes and replace the traditional toe clips and straps.
+In the wake of the 1970s oil shocks, France was trapped in an economic spiral of inflation and recession and here Tapie found his angle: he’d buy bankrupt companies and turn them around, charming customers and calming bankers along the way, often selling the revived business for tens or even hundreds of millions and earning the nickname Le Zorro du business.
+Manufrance, founded in 1865 as France’s first mail order company, sold guns, bicycles and more.
+Tapie bought the the brand for one franc only Manufrance struggled and couldn’t be turned around.
+Tapie tried with other firms including and Wonder, a battery company, Terraillon which made weighing scales, and the health food retailer La Vie Claire (“The Clean Life”), often firing staff and closing premises.
+He also bought Look, the company made ski bindings and just as skiers could clip boots into their skis, the idea was to do this with cycling shoes and replace the traditional toe clips and straps.

-Tapie’s first venture into professional cycling was in 1983 when La Vie Claire sponsored the dossards in Paris-Nice in March and by September he’d signed Bernard Hinault to ride for the new La Vie Claire team.
-Hinault was the best cyclist around, able to win classics and grand tours alike, but had suffered in 1983 with his Renault team and things came to a head in a feud with legendary team manager Cyrille Guimard.
-Team owner Renault had to decide between Hinault or Guimard and with Hinault nursing an injury, they went for Guimard, and besides they had Laurent Fignon on the books who had just won the Tour.
+Tapie’s first venture into professional cycling was in 1983 when La Vie Claire sponsored the dossards in Paris-Nice in March, by September he’d signed Bernard Hinault to ride for the new La Vie Claire team.
+Hinault was the best cyclist around, able to win classics and grand tours alike, but had suffered in 1983 with his Renault team.
+A feud with legendary team manager Cyrille Guimard meant Renault had to pick between Hinault or Guimard.
+With Hinault nursing an injury, they went for Guimard, and besides they had Laurent Fignon on the books who had just won the Tour.

-Tapie didn’t buy Hinault for one franc but there might have appeal in hiring a rider with a glorious palmarès now blighted by injury.
+Tapie didn’t buy Hinault for one franc but there hiring a rider with a glorious palmarès now blighted by injury might have had its appeal.
 The La Vie Claire team was launched at the ritzy Crazy Horse nightclub in 1984.
-The kit featured the Piet Mondrian design, radical in cycling but a copy of a Yves Saint Laurent cocktail dress.
+The jersey featured the Piet Mondrian design, radical in cycling but a copy of a Yves Saint Laurent cocktail dress.
 As explained in William Fotheringham’s Bernard Hinault, each of the primary colours represented one of Tapie’s businesses with Wonder, Terraillon and obviously Look featuring on the kit.
 As well as Hinault they signed Paul Köchli, then the Swiss national coach and an early adopter of sports science.

-Hinault’s and La Vie Claire’s 1984 season wasn’t his best, a run of abandons and at Paris-Nice he was perhaps more famous for punching protestors.
-He struggled in the Dauphiné and after a win in the Tour de France prologue, finished second overall to Laurent Fignon but ten minutes down.
-Tapie was along for the ride at the Tour and quietly – via a woman on a motorbike dressed in black leathers sent to collect LeMond – signed Greg LeMond as another GC contender.
+Hinault’s and La Vie Claire’s 1984 season wasn’t his best, a run of abandons, at Paris-Nice he was perhaps more famous for punching protestors.
+He struggled in the Dauphiné and after a win in the Tour de France prologue, finished second overall to Laurent Fignon but a distant ten minutes down.
+Tapie was along for the ride at the Tour and quietly – via a woman on a motorbike dressed in black leathers sent to collect LeMond – signed Greg LeMond as another GC contender for the following season.

 Look didn’t invent the clipless pedal.
-But the firm delivered the PP65 model to the market, using Hinault’s notoriety as a marketing point and the La Vie Claire team were branded as a modern team with new ways and new technology.
-Look became the market leader and the leather toe strap became redundant.
+But the firm delivered the PP65 model to the market, using Hinault’s notoriety as a marketing point.
+The La Vie Claire team were branded as a modern team with new ways and innovative technology.
+Look became the market leader and the leather toe strap redundant.
 The Mondrian jersey was stylish and there was substance too, until then sponsor logos had been sewn on to the kit but sponsor Santini delivered ready-printed jerseys.
 Look’s sales soared and as well as thriving ski bindings and bicycle pedals, they developed a carbon fibre frame in conjunction with aerospace firm TVT, the KG 86.

 Hinault retired early as promised while LeMond’s final year at La Vie Claire was a write-off following a broken wrist and then his near-fatal hunting accident.
 Tapie thought he might have a new star in Jean-François Bernard after he won both time trials in the 1987 Tour de France on his way to finishing third but that was peak Bernard.
-Irritated by the lack of results, Tapie even tried to buy rivals off, “he wanted to pay the breakaway to stop, or pay others to chase with us” as team manager Yvez Hezard told L’Equipe (today’s paper).
-La Vie Claire stopped sponsoring and was replaced by Toshiba, but this was not the giant Japanese electronics firm, merely the French distributor in which Tapie had a hand.
-Tapie was leaving cycling behind and having bought Look for 1 franc he sold it to Swiss investors for 620 million francs (about €100 million) in 1990.
+Irritated by the lack of results, Tapie even tried to buy rivals off, “he wanted to pay the breakaway to stop, or pay others to chase with us” team manager Yvez Hezard told L’Equipe.
+La Vie Claire stopped sponsoring and was replaced by Toshiba, but this was not the Japanese electronics giant, merely the French distributor in which Tapie had a hand.
+Tapie was leaving cycling behind and having bought Look for 1 franc he sold it to Swiss investors in 1990 for 620 million francs (about €100 million).

 On leaving prison, and banned from government and business, Tapie became a post-modern celebrity, famous for being famous.
 Theatre shows, a radio phone-in host, TV chat shows and more.
 He was even in a gangstère rap duo and also played the lead role in a TV series… as a policeman: which was more improbable, the millionaire businessman in a rap video or the convicted criminal playing a detective?
 He even had his own Guignols puppet, a sign he was a public figure (Richard Virenque had one too).
-Less light-hearted but he also sued the bank Crédit lyonnais saying they’d undersold Adidas on his behalf and in 2008 won a settlement of €400 million but this started a saga of court cases and litigation which he’d never live to see the end of, a final verdict is expected this week.
+Less light-hearted but he also sued the bank Crédit lyonnais saying they’d undersold Adidas on his behalf and in 2008 won a settlement of €400 million but this started a saga of court cases and litigation which he’d never live to see the end of.